Squish (TV series)

-It is estimated that an average 11-minute episode of Squish costs about $8,500,000 and takes about eight months to make.
+The series became available on YouTube in January 2024.

 Plot

 The series follows the adventures of Squish, a 12-year-old amoeba in the town of Small Pond (a town inhabited entirely by unicellular organisms) along with his friends, Pod and Peggy, as they try to navigate school and their everyday lives while learning more about unicellular organisms.

 Cast

 Squish - Benjamin Bollen (French); Cory Doran (English).
 Squish is a 12-year-old comic book reading, Twinkie eating amoeba who also likes rap music.
 He is also obsessed with popularity and his image among his peers.